-STOCKHOLM — May 14, 2020 — Oncopeptides AB (Nasdaq Stockholm: ONCO) announces today that data from the pivotal phase 2 study HORIZON, and additional clinical and preclinical data that further evaluate the therapeutic peptide-drug conjugate platform, have been accepted by the European Hematology Association (EHA).
+STOCKHOLM — May 14, 2020 — Oncopeptides AB (publ) (Nasdaq Stockholm: ONCO) announces today that data from the pivotal phase 2 study HORIZON, and additional clinical and preclinical data that further evaluate the therapeutic peptide-drug conjugate platform, have been accepted by the European Hematology Association (EHA).
 The abstracts are now published online.

 Melflufen (melphalan flufenamide) is a first-in-class anticancer peptide-drug conjugate that rapidly delivers an alkylating payload into tumor cells.
 Melflufen is in late stage clinical development for a potential treatment of patients with relapsed refractory multiple myeloma (RRMM).